Karlovy Vary: Geography

+Karlovy Vary is located about 106 km west of Prague.
 The northern part of the municipal territory with most of the built-up area lies in a relatively flat landscape of the Sokolov Basin.
 The southern part, including the valley of the Teplá River, lies in a hilly landscape of the Slavkov Forest and in the eponymous protected landscape area.
-The highest point is the hill Vítkův vrch, at 642 m above sea level.
+The highest point is the hill Vítkův vrch at 642 m above sea level.

+The city lies at the confluence of the Ohře (which flows across the city) with the Teplá and Rolava rivers.
+There are several small bodies of water in the northern half of the Karlovy Vary territory.
+The most notable is the natural reservoir Rolava, which is located right in the centre of the city.
+It is used for recreational purposes.

 Climate

+Karlovy Vary's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dclo).
+Among them, the annual average temperature is 7.4 C, the hottest month in July is 17.2 C, and the coldest month is -1.8 C in January.
+The annual precipitation is 568.4 mm, of which June is the wettest with 71.1 mm, while February is the driest with only 27.8 mm.
+The extreme temperature throughout the year ranged from -25.1 C on 21 December 1969 to 35.8 C on 27 July 1983 and 20 August 2012.

 History

 An ancient late Bronze Age fortified settlement was found in Drahovice.
 A Slavic settlement on the site of Karlovy Vary is documented by findings in Tašovice and Sedlec.
 People lived in close proximity to the site as far back as the 13th century and they must have been aware of the curative effects of thermal springs.

 From the end of the 12th century to the early 13th century, German settlers from nearby German-speaking regions came as settlers, craftsmen and miners to develop the region's economy.
 Eventually, Karlovy Vary/Karlsbad became a town with a German-speaking population.

-In 1325, Obora, a village in the today's city area, was mentioned.
+In 1325, Obora, a village in today's city area, was mentioned.
 Karlovy Vary as a small spa settlement was founded most likely around 1349.
 According to legend, Charles IV organized an expedition into the forests surrounding modern-day Karlovy Vary during a stay in Loket.
 It is said that his party once discovered a hot spring by accident, and thanks to the water from the spring, Charles IV healed his injured leg.
 On the site of a spring, he established a spa mentioned as in dem warmen Bade bey dem Elbogen in German, or Horké Lázně u Lokte (Hot Spas at the Loket).
-The location was subsequently named "Karlovy Vary" after the emperor.
+The location was subsequently named "Karlsbad" after the emperor.
 Charles IV granted the town privileges on 14 August 1370.
 Earlier settlements can also be found on the outskirts of today's city.